 On January 5, 2023, the Corporate Sustainability Reporting Directive (CSRD) has entered into force after several months of political negotiations, achieving a significant step forward in regulating sustainability reporting within the European Union (EU).
-From that date, EU Member States have18 months to transpose it into national law (i.e., by July 6, 2024), with several "options" being offered by the CSRD (see main options listed hereafter).
+From that date, EU Member States have 18 months to transpose it into national law (i.e., by July 6, 2024), with several "options" being offered by the CSRD (see main options listed hereafter).
 This will be the final step in order to further specify the scope of the CSRD requirements and the implementation schedule.
-For further details, please refer to Mazars Guide to the CSRD.
+For further details, please refer to Mazars Guide on the CSRD issued in January 2023.